softwarefactory-project/www.softwarefactory-project.io/website/content/blog-quay.rst

 By using `quay` role from from sf-infra project, there is an Ansible
 variable: `initial_config`.

-Example playbook to start the service in "config mode":
+Below is an example playbook to start the service in "config mode":

 .. code-block:: yaml